 We may also use your health information to provide you with information about benefits available to you, and, in limited situations, about health-related products or services that may be of interest to you.
 If you register your email address on Family Pharmacy, or any of our other websites, you may elect to receive this information via email.

 For delivery services we may authorize a commercial carrier or our delivery personnel to leave a package without your signature unless you notify us in writing not to follow this practice.

 In addition, we may contact you to provide refill reminders, or information about treatment alternatives or other health-related benefits and services that may be of interest to you.
 In addition, we may disclose your health information to your plan sponsor.

 WE ARE PERMITTED TO USE OR DISCLOSE PHI FOR THE FOLLOWING PURPOSES.
-However, Trinity Medical Pharmacy may never have reason to make some of these disclosures.
+However, Family Pharmacy may never have reason to make some of these disclosures.